What is WebMCP? The New Browser Standard for AI Agents Explained

 - Receive structured responses instead of raw HTML

 This is fundamentally different from web scraping.
-Instead of parsing DOM elements and guessing at page structure, the AI agent gets a clean, typed API to interact with.
+Instead of parsing DOM elements, the AI agent gets a clean, typed API.

 A Concrete Example

-Imagine you're building an AI assistant that helps users manage their GitHub issues.
-Today, the assistant either needs a GitHub MCP server (which works great in a code editor) or it needs to automate a browser and click through the GitHub UI.
+Imagine an AI assistant helping users manage GitHub issues.
+Today, it either needs a GitHub MCP server (which works in a code editor) or it must automate a browser and click through the UI.

 With WebMCP, GitHub could expose an MCP-compatible interface directly from github.com.
-The AI agent visiting the page could call createIssue, listPullRequests, or addComment through the WebMCP API — no browser automation, no API keys, no separate MCP server needed.
+The AI agent could call createIssue, listPullRequests, or addComment through the WebMCP API -- no browser automation, no API keys, no separate MCP server.
+Authentication flows through the browser's existing session.

 Why This Matters